agilll/Plethora/buildCorpus/README.md

-This is the tool to build the corpus:
+This is the tool to build the corpus.

+Depends on px_aux, px_DB_Manager

+How to use it:

 - launch python3 pp_app_corpus.py